khalid999devs/Numerical_Project_Team_Smashers/Non-Linear/Newton_Raphson/README.md

 **Advantages:**

-- Very fast convergence (quadratic) when near the root
+- Very fast quadratic convergence when near the root
-- Can identify repeated roots
-- Works well for most smooth functions
+- Works well for most smooth functions and can identify repeated roots

 **Disadvantages:**

-- Requires derivative calculation
-- May diverge if f'(x) = 0 or initial guess is poor
+- Requires derivative calculation and may diverge if f'(x) = 0
-- No guaranteed convergence
+- No guaranteed convergence and sensitive to initial guess quality
-- Can oscillate between points

 **When to Use:**